This Journal considers the negative impact that traumatic events in early life have on our health.

 I do not endorse contemporary talk therapy that is not combined with a form of both contemplative and action therapy.
 In many cases, such talk therapies will result in a cook-book prescription for medications which dumb down one’s innate healing abilities and mechanisms.
 In these cases it is the therapist themselves who may need to engage in their own contemplative and action therapies to heal the trauma that they cannot see in themselves, and hence they cannot recognize it in their patients.
 Then they will understand with more authenticity how to help their patients move forward.

 There is an old saying, “Physician…heal thyself.”
 I have never known a physician who has not been traumatized somewhere along the way.
-Because of this, and because of the fact that they usually do not engage in their own healing, we often encounter the physician who is layered in ego, defense, denial, and the problems with lack of empathy and unimaginative thinking which are promoted by their formidable intellectual laziness.
-When medical schools begin to figure out this problem and develop courses of trauma healing in all 4 years of their curricula, then we may begin to see a deep shift of the current medical paradigm into a truly compassionate form of healing.
-One can only hope for such.
+Because of this, and because of the fact that physicians may not engage in their own healing, we often encounter physicians who are layered in ego, defense, and denial.
+Unimaginative thinking and lack of empathy are promoted by a formidable intellectual laziness as the physician defaults to status quo industry norms of treatment.
+When medical schools begin to understand this problem and develop courses of trauma healing in all 4 years of their curricula, then we will begin to see a welcome shift in the current medical paradigm into a more complete and compassionate form of healing.

-If the therapist is wise enough and compassionate enough to recommend both action and contemplative techniques to help move the trauma energetic up and out of the patient, then much good can be achieved for both the patient and the therapist.
+If the therapist is wise enough to recommend both action and contemplative techniques to help move the trauma energetic up and out of the patient, then much good can be achieved for both the patient and the therapist.